Zachary-Harrison/ZURUSU/README.md

    - Main class: Main.java
    - Program arguments: -Xmx2048m
    - Environment variables: PROJECT_ID=REPLACE_ME
-     - Replace REPLACE_ME with your project id, which you can find [here](https://console.developers.google.com/)
+     - Replace REPLACE_ME with your project id, which you can find on your [GCP Dashboard](https://console.cloud.google.com/home/dashboard?).
 3. Update the `startDate` and `endDate` variables in `Main.java`.
 These dates must be in the UTC timezone.
 4. Update the `attackPeriods` variable in `Main.java`.
 These dates must be in the UTC timezone.
 5. Run your Run/Debug configuration!